teo-tsirpanis/Farkle/docs/docs/choosing-a-parser.md

 The Abrams tank of parser generators, [ANTLR] is a tool written in Java but supports generating parsers for other languages including C# but not F#.
 A very mature and well-known project, it uses a variation of the LL algorithm called Adaptive LL (ALL) that supports left recursion.

 ANTLR's problems are the same with any parser generator, mainly looser integration between the grammar and the rest of the program.
 The language independence ANTLR and other tools offer is good but not really amazing; only large projects would make use of that feature.
 ANTLR's use of syntax tree listeners and visitors steeps up the learning curve compared to Farkle, FsLexYacc or a parser combinator library.
 Furthermore, using ANTLR to a .NET project would add a dependency to Java in its build process.

-It is this guide's recommendation to use ANTLR only if other parsers are inadequate for the project and after carefully considering the benefits and drawbacks ANTLR would bring.

 ### GOLD Parser